-- a) No harvest at all of any conifers of any size for ten (10) years from the date of this Easement; - b) The cutting or harvest of hardwoods as part of the Forest Management under Paragraph B.14 shall not be deemed to be a Commercial Timber Harvest. - c) The total permitted harvest volume will be calculated based on the amount of growth occurring during the decades between the 10-year anniversaries of the date of this Easement.
-If the timber cruise(s) performed by GRANTOR do not correspond to the ten (10) year anniversary dates of this Easement the forester shall be asked to perform an estimate of the existing timber volume on said anniversary date. - d) Each time GRANTOR plans a harvest, GRANTOR shall, at GRANTOR's sole expense, commission a timber cruise by a professional forester and GRANTOR shall provide TRUST a copy of the timber cruise information and any and all related permit(s) and/or other document(s).
+a) No harvest at all of any conifers of any size for fifteen (15) years from the date of this Easement;

+b) The cutting or harvest of hardwoods as part of the Forest Management under Paragraph B.14 shall not be deemed to be a Commercial Timber Harvest.

+c) The total permitted harvest volume will be calculated based on the amount of growth occurring during the decades between the 15-year anniversaries of the date of this Easement.
+If the timber cruise(s) performed by GRANTOR do not correspond to the fifteen (15) year anniversary dates of this Easement the forester shall be asked to perform an estimate of the existing timber volume on said anniversary date.

+d) Each time GRANTOR plans a harvest, GRANTOR shall, at GRANTOR's sole expense, commission a timber cruise by a professional forester and GRANTOR shall provide TRUST a copy of the timber cruise information and any and all related permit(s) and/or other document(s).
 GRANTOR agrees to complete any timber harvest within a two-year period following the date of the timber cruise, even though GRANTORS' applicable permit might allow GRANTOR to conduct the harvest over a longer period of time.
 GRANTOR shall send written notice to TRUST upon completion of the timber harvest.
 Following completion of a timber harvest GRANTOR shall, at GRANTOR's sole expense, commission a timber cruise by a professional forester and GRANTOR shall provide TRUST a copy of the timber cruise information, which timber cruise is intended to determine GRANTORS compliance with its allowable commercial timber harvest under this Easement and to set a new baseline to establish the inventory to determine future growth of timber volume;

-- e) Based on the results of the above-referenced timber cruise, fifty percent (50%) of the hardwood volume may be harvested every ten years; - f) Based on the results of the above-referenced timber cruise, the GRANTOR may make the following harvest after January 1, 2010: The lesser of: - g) (i) the greater of: (A)seventy-five percent (75%) of the increase in the volume of coniferous trees (over ten (10) inches in diameter) during the previous ten years or (B) the increase in the volume since the date of last Timber Harvest conducted under this Easement; or (ii) ten percent (10%) of the total coniferous volume; - h) Based on the results of the above-referenced timber cruise, the GRANTOR may make the following harvest after January 1, 2020: The lesser of: (i) the greater of:
+e) Based on the results of the above-referenced timber cruise, fifty percent (50%) of the hardwood volume may be harvested every ten years;

+f) Based on the results of the above-referenced timber cruise, the GRANTOR may make the following harvest after January 1, 2010: The lesser of:

+g) (i) the greater of: (A)seventy-five percent (75%) of the increase in the volume of coniferous trees (over ten (10) inches in diameter) during the previous ten years or (B) the increase in the volume since the date of last Timber Harvest conducted under this Easement; or (ii) ten percent (10%) of the total coniferous volume;

+h) Based on the results of the above-referenced timber cruise, the GRANTOR may make the following harvest after January 1, 2020: The lesser of:

-(i) the greater of: (A) ninety percent (90%) of the increase in the volume of coniferous trees (over ten (10) inches in diameter) during the previous ten years or (B) the increase in the volume since the date of last Timber Harvest conducted under this Easement; or (ii) ten percent (10%) of the total coniferous volume;
+(i) the greater of: (A) ninety percent (90%) of the increase in the volume of coniferous trees (over ten (10) inches in diameter) during the previous fifteen years or (B) the increase in the volume since the date of last Timber Harvest conducted under this Easement; or i) When the total conifer volume exceeds thirty-thousand (30,000) board feet per acre, GRANTOR may make the following harvest: The lesser of:

+(ii) twenty percent (20%) of the total coniferous volume;